lyfljw/Finding-Pipelines/readme.md

 1. Convert the image to gray image.
 2. Apply GaussianBlur on the gray image to reduce some noise
 3. Apply Canny to the image
-4. define the polygon.
+4. Define the polygon.
 I used
 [(0, imshape[0]), (imshape[1]*0.5, imshape[0]*0.6),(imshape[1]*0.5, imshape[0]*0.6),(imshape[1], imshape[0])]
 as my vertices to fit all resolution of pictures.
 5. Get a masked image with the polygon area defined in step 4.